 For shippers considering new cost-effective strategies, Fuel Recovery is one of the most proven cost avoidance opportunities with a strong return on investment in the industry.
-For 15 years, some of the industry’s largest shippers save millions by eliminating distortion in their fuel reimbursement practices with Breakthrough Fuel Recovery.
+For over 15 years, some of the industry’s largest shippers save millions by eliminating distortion in their fuel reimbursement practices with Breakthrough Fuel Recovery.

 But beyond the basics of the program, some transportation professionals have reservations about a solution that is “too good to be true.”
 Despite the use cases, case studies, and client advocacy among Breakthrough Fuel Recovery participants, some may ask themselves, “If the data is sound, and the savings are prevalent, why doesn’t everyone do this?”